BatGen/batGen/readme.md

       * * signifies that the column is required, and cannot be null.
       * ? signifies that the column is a searchable ID, used to get an list of all objects with same the ID.
       * - signifies that the column has it's sequence disabled.
+4.The Fourth section is Foreign Keys.
+    1.The keyword ForeignKeys must be surrounded by brackets ( [ ] ).
+    2.Use to create references to a column from another table 3.Requires three inputs: the column name, the word 'constrainsTo', and the other table name.other column name

 EXAMPLE TABLE FILE: (employee.txt)
 ```